awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 GRANT SELECT ON DBA_OBJECTS TO db_user; -– Required if the Oracle version is earlier than 11.2.0.3.
 GRANT SELECT ON SYS.ENC$ TO db_user; -– Required if transparent data encryption (TDE) is enabled.
 For more information on using Oracle TDE with AWS DMS, see Supported encryption methods for using Oracle as a source for AWS DMS.
 GRANT SELECT ON GV_$TRANSACTION TO db_user; -– Required if the source database is Oracle RAC in AWS DMS versions 3.4.6 and higher.
-GRANT SELECT ON V_$DATAGUARD_STATS TO db_user ; -- Required if the source database is Oracle Data Guard and Oracle Standby is used in the latest release of DMS version 3.4.6, version 3.4.7, and higher.
+GRANT SELECT ON V_$DATAGUARD_STATS TO db_user; -- Required if the source database is Oracle Data Guard and Oracle Standby is used in the latest release of DMS version 3.4.6, version 3.4.7, and higher.
+GRANT SELECT ON DBA_TYPES TO db_user; --- Required for preflight v3.
 ```

 Grant the additional following privilege for each replicated table when you are using a specific table list\.